Documentation Index

 For debugging purposes only, you can start it manually without using the Nexalis Agent launcher, you need to be in the directory of the executable “modbus_connector” and require four items:

-• deviceID: custom unique identification of the data source (OPC UA server)
+- deviceID: custom unique identification of the data source (Modbus server)

-• deviceModel: Json file that contains the OPC UA configurations (node definition, authentication, etc.).
+- deviceModel: Json file that contains the Modbus configuration (node definition, authentication, etc.).

 TCP: